The making of a championship team: How Alta capped its magical season with a state title | Sandy Utah News

 One offseason tournament gave the coaching staff some confidence.
 When one opposing coach questioned Alta’s quality given its dearth of seniors to graduation, the Hawks proceeded to beat them by almost 30 points.

 “It was that moment right there.
-I was like, ‘OK, we got some really good pieces and we got guys that just know how to play basketball,’” Ohrn said.
+I was like, ‘OkayOK, we got some really good pieces and we got guys that just know how to play basketball,’” Ohrn said.

 That perception of a rebuilding year was the talk Johnson and his teammates continued to hear, and it put a chip on their shoulders.